photo © Louise Shapcott

 Today you can still see the remains of one of the old furnaces which is supported by four pillars.
 It has an archway with a carved keystone which bears the Ferriera’s coat of arms.
 The furnace is draped with a colourful curtain of vines and creepers.
 It measures 13 metres in height by 2.80 metres in diameter.

 The Cabernet and Syrah varieties of grape are cultivated in the vineyards of the estate of Colle Alto in lower Atina, in the beautiful Val di Comino.
-Modern equipment has been installed for the production of wine with controlled temperature and an inert atmosphere in order to obtain a good extraction.
+In some of the old buildings of the Iron Works modern equipment has been installed for the production of wine with controlled temperature and an inert atmosphere in order to obtain a good extraction.
 The wine is aged in barrels made of a type of oak with maturing on the lees, and finally in the bottles.
+There is a giant VAT for blending their vintage wine, made from 80% Cabernet, 20% Syrah and it holds 3280 litres.
 La Ferriera specializes in the production of quality red wines with the designation of origin Atina Cabernet DOC.

-It is possible to arrange, by appointment, to visit La Ferriera and sample some of its quality local wines.
+It is possible to visit La Ferriera and sample some of its quality wines.